tknvcd/tknvcd.github.io/_pages/index.md

 ---
 ![](../images/rojoUkr.png)

+[31 Jan 2021; "In December, [RoJo] voted against the coronavirus relief plan—just one of six Senators to do so"](https://twitter.com/benwikler/status/1355920744333643778)

 [31 Jan 2021: Ron Johnson is THE most vulnerable GOP Senator up in 2022.
 After the insurrection, 60% of Wisconsinites said he should be replaced](https://twitter.com/benwikler/status/1355919814825570306)

 [24 Jan 2021: Senator Ron Johnson Tells Joe Biden To Choose Trump's Impeachment Trial or His Cabinet](https://www.newsweek.com/senator-ron-johnson-tells-joe-biden-choose-trump-impeachment-trial-cabinet-1563596)